publiclab/simple-data-grapher/.github/ISSUE_TEMPLATE/first-timers-only.md

 name: First-Timers-Only
 about: Issues to welcome new-comers to the community
 title: ''
-labels: good first issue, first-timers-only
+labels: first-timers-only, good first issue
 assignees: ''

 ---